Keisha Lance Bottoms

+Bottoms is the Democratic nominee for governor of Georgia in the 2026 election.
+If elected, she will be the first Black and female governor of Georgia and the first Black woman to serve as governor of a U.S. state.

 Early life and education

-Bottoms was born in Atlanta, Georgia, on January 18, 1970, to Sylvia Robinson.
+Bottoms was born in Atlanta, Georgia, on January 18, 1970, to Sylvia Robinson and Major Lance.
 She was raised in Atlanta and is a graduate of Frederick Douglass High School.

 She earned a bachelor's degree in communications from Florida A&M University, concentrating in broadcast journalism.
 She earned a J.D. degree from Georgia State University College of Law in 1994.
 She is a member of Delta Sigma Theta sorority.

 Early career

 Bottoms was a prosecutor and also represented children in juvenile court.
 In 2002, she became a magistrate judge in Atlanta.
 In 2008, she ran unsuccessfully for a judgeship on the Fulton Superior Court.

 Bottoms was elected to the Atlanta City Council in 2009 and 2013, representing District 11 in southwest Atlanta.
-She served until 2017.
+She served until 2018.
 She was concurrently the executive director of Atlanta Fulton County Recreation Authority starting in 2015.

+In 2017, Bottoms used $40,000 of taxpayer money to send out a 58-page end of year city council district flyer which included 80 pictures of herself.
+The mailer was also sent outside of her district, leading to a campaign finance complaint.
+An ethics investigation found that Bottoms accepted $6,900 in contributions that exceeded legal limits and $110,797 in contributions that exceeded debt limits.
+As a result, she was fined $37,000.

 Mayor of Atlanta

 Election

 Bottoms was elected mayor of Atlanta in 2017, after receiving a plurality of votes (26%) in a crowded field of candidates on election day, then defeating fellow city council member Mary Norwood in the runoff election.
 She is the sixth African American and the second African American woman to serve as mayor of Atlanta.

 Bottoms was investigated during the mayoral election for several lump payments to campaign staff totaling more than $180,000 that were not reported properly.
 In October 2017, she voluntarily returned $25,700 in campaign contributions she had received from PRAD Group, an engineering contractor whose office had been raided by the Federal Bureau of Investigation the previous month.
 On November 4, 2017, she called on the attorney general of Georgia to investigate fake robocalls made in her name.